zhaikaili/learngit/readme.txt

 git is free software.
-Creating a new branch is quick and simple. this is a test for git merge with th style of --no-ff.
+Creating a new branch is quick and simple. this is a test for git merge with th style of --no-ff. now, it is a test for multiple origin git push.s